Road Trip on the Coast of Auckland

 If there is a “best” time to visit this small village, it has to be on a Saturday morning.
 The small market brings the best of the village to life, from colourful products to talkative locals and delicious food.

 The peninsula is home to multiple beaches, bays and parks: take your pick!
 Snells Beach, Sandspit and Algie Bay stand out from the lot.

 Pakiri Beach is often described in three words: “pristine white sand.”
-Located only 14km north of Mangawhai, it is a great spot for horse riding, surfing and even bird watching.
+Located only 14km (9 miles) north of Mangawhai, it is a great spot for horse riding, surfing and even bird watching.